architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 1. Non-information resources: resources that cannot be retrieved by a web server.
 The URI's for these resources are used as references.
 2. REST-style information resources: resources that conform to a REST-style of interaction.
 These resources conform to the [Linked Data Platform](http://www.w3.org/TR/ldp) recommendation.
-3. Graph protocol information resources: resources that correspond to a named graph.
+3. Multiple subject information resources: resources that correspond to a named graph.
 These resources conform to the [SPARQL Graph Update](http://www.w3.org/TR/sparql11-http-rdf-update) recommendation.
 4. Query Non-REST information resources: resources that correspond to particular SPARQL queries.
 5. Update Non-REST services: resources that envoke a particular SPARUL update query.